barnesoir/chatgpt-vscode-plugin/README.md

 To get the tokens:

-1. Go to https://chat.openai.com/chat and log in or sign up.
+1. Go to https://chat.openai.com/chat and log in or sign up (preferably in a browser other then Chrome, see below).
 2. Open dev tools.
 3. Open `Application` > `Cookies` (`Storage` > `Cookies` on FireFox)